ijayhub/ijayhub/README.md

 # Hi there Ijeoma Igboagu  👋

-A Front-end Developer lives in Lagos,Nigeria
+A Front-end Developer lives in Lagos, Nigeria.

 # About me